Best Stocks Under 5 Dollars: February 2020

 Agenus is a clinical-stage immuno-oncology firm.
 Basically, the firm focuses on developing cancer treatments that activate the immune system to fight cancer.
 In addition to cancer treatments, Agenus is developing a variety of vaccines.

-Like most small-cap biotech firms, Agenus is not profitable just yet, but the future looks bright.
+Like most small-cap biotech firms in the industry, Agenus is not profitable just yet, but there’s a sign that the future looks bright.
 The firm has collaboration agreements with several notable biotech firms, and it’s also working with Gilead Sciences (GILD) sciences to develop immuno-oncology therapies.

 Though Agenus isn’t turning a profit just yet, shares are trading for about three times sales; relatively cheap for an up-and-coming biotech firm.
 We’re not the only ones who like this one, Zack’s recently upgraded AGEN to a buy.
-AGEN could be worth keeping an eye on.
+It currently has a $520 million market cap, so AGEN could be worth keeping an eye on.

 - MORE HOT STOCKS: “Best Gaming Stocks“